RETURN TO UFO PAGE | E-MAIL ME

 A.

 An intriguing possibility and certainly not out of the question.
-Considering the small size of most UFOs, it would seem they would require some sort of maintenance facility somewhere here on Earth—or, at least, within our system—rather than spending their lifetimes in the vacuum of space (unless they are remotely controlled and expendable, which remains another possibility).
-If they did have bases on Earth, however, they would have to be practically inaccessible to humans (the bottom of a shallow sea would be ideal, for example).
-A better possibility, in my opinion, is that they maintain immense "mother ships" outside of sensor range, either in very high Earth orbit or just outside our solar system.
+Considering the small size of most UFOs, it would seem they would require some sort of maintenance facility somewhere here on Earth—or, at least, within our system (unless they are remotely controlled and expendable, which remains another possibility).
+If they do have bases on Earth, however, they would have to be inaccessible to humans (the bottom of a shallow sea would be ideal, for example).
+A better possibility, in my opinion, is that they maintain immense "mother ships" outside of sensor range, either in very high Earth orbit or further out in our solar system.

 Q. Do I believe alien spacecraft have crashed on Earth and have been retrieved by the military?